microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

-# Repair Data
+# Detached Trees

-This document offers a high-level view of our design choices regarding repair data.
-It should be updated once more progress is made on the implementation.

-## What is Repair Data
+## What are Detached Trees?

-In order to undo an edit `e` that was applied to state `s1` and yielded state `s2`, we need to construct an inverse edit `e⁻¹` that yields state `s1` when applied to state `s2`.
-Computing `e⁻¹` requires the following information:

--   The original change to be undone
--   Any document state that we wish to restore as part of the undo but cannot derive from the the original change.

-This last bullet point may not be immediately obvious, but it is a critical issue.
-We may need to recover information about the state of the document before the change that we wish to undo because document changes can be destructive:

--   Setting the value on a node erases information about the prior value of that node.
--   Deleting a subtree erases information about the contents of that subtree.

-Such data cannot be derived solely from the original changeset to be undone.
-We refer to the information that is needed in addition to the original changeset as "repair data".

-## Three Contexts

-Repair data is used in three different contexts.

-### Rolling Back Local Transactions
+SharedTree allows users to generate edits that remove or overwrite nodes from the document.
+While these edits seem destructive, they do not actually erase the node and the data associated with it and its descendants.
+Instead, the node is moved out of the document tree, and treated as a new root that stands apart - detached - from the document.
+This keeps the contents of the removed subtree in the forest instead of erasing them.

+## When Are Detached Trees Relevant?

+Detached trees are needed when a removed tree's contents (i.e., the contents of the now detached tree) become relevant again.
+There are four scenarios where this can happen:

+-   Reverting a commit
+-   Aborting a transaction
+-   Rebasing a local branch
+-   Applying a rebased commit

+### Reverting a Commit

+This is the more obvious use case: reverting a remove or overwrite operation requires the corresponding tree that was removed or overwritten.
+See the [undo design document](./undo.md) for more details.

+### Aborting a Transaction

-When a client needs to edit the document, it runs a command as part of a transaction.
+When a client needs to edit the document, it can do so in a transaction.
-Commands are allowed to return a special value to communicate to the transaction code that the transaction should be aborted.
+Transactions are allowed to return a special value to communicate that the transaction should be aborted.
-When that happens, any edits that the command had already applied to the document state need to be rolled back.
+When that happens, any edits that the transaction had already applied to the document state need to be rolled back.

-Rolling back changes could be achieved by editing a separate copy of the document during the transaction (possibly though a persistent data structure, or a copy on write system).
-The current implementation (which will likely change soon) edits the one true document state as the transaction progresses, and rolls back the changes afterward.
-It actually rolls back the changes even if the transaction succeeds, but that's not particularly relevant to our discussion.
+If some of those edits removed nodes, then those nodes need to be reintroduced into the document tree.

-### Local Branch Updates
+### Rebasing a Local Branch

-When a client successfully completes a local transaction, it updates the local document state to reflect the impact of the edit, and it sends the edit to the service for sequencing.
+When a client performs a local edit, it updates the local document state to reflect the impact of this edit, and it sends the edit to the service for sequencing.
 Under ideal circumstances, the next edit that the client receives from the service is that same edit that it had applied locally and sent for sequencing.
 If that's the case, the client does not need to update the document state.